bipulneupane/EOandAIWorkshop/README.md

 # EOandAIWorkshop

 This repository contains Python modules for training and domain adapting any Encoder-Decoder Networks (EDNs) using the `segmentation_models_pytorch` library.
-It includes comprehensive training and adaptation scripts with customizable settings for various segmentation tasks.
+It includes comprehensive training and adaptation scripts with customisable settings for various segmentation tasks.

-## Features
+## Key Takeaways

-- Training EDNs with customisable backbones and decoders.
-- Domain adaptation capabilities for transferring learned models to new, distinct datasets.
-- Integration with TensorBoard for real-time training and validation metrics visualization.
-- Supports various loss functions and optimizers for robust model training.
+1. Set up a DL environment in Google Drive.
+2. Use Python Programs, Google Colab, and free GPU resources.
+3. Download and extract building footprints (polygons) of Massachusetts, Boston.
+4. Train an image segmentation model based on U-Net architecture with lightweight CNNs like [MobileOne](https://openaccess.thecvf.com/content/CVPR2023/papers/Vasu_MobileOne_An_Improved_One_Millisecond_Mobile_Backbone_CVPR_2023_paper.pdf) CNN backbone from Apple.
+5. Evaluate the model, visualise predictions, and make interpretations
+6. Address the small geospatial dataset problem using:
+    * Transfer learning
+    * Data augmentation
+    * Automated data pipeline with API services

 ## Getting Started